cjacker/opensource-toolchain-bouffalo-lab/README.md

 It will download toolchains / source packages from internet, may take one or more hours to build, be patient until it built.

-You can stop the building process at any time by 'Ctrl-C', it will continue buiding when re-run 'make'.
+You can stop the building process at any time by 'Ctrl-C', it will continue building when re-run 'make'.

 After built successfully, bl808 firmwares and sdcard image will be generated in `output/images` dir.
 Note the m0 / d0 lowload firmwares is built with ".fw_header" (new firmware format).